Karl Malus

 Dr. Karl Malus (/ˈmɑːləs/) is a fictional mad scientist and criminal appearing in American comic books published by Marvel Comics.
-He played a part in the origins of Armadillo, Hornet, Falcon II, and many other characters, before becoming the Superior Carnage in the comic-book series of the same name.
+He played a part in the origins of Armadillo, Hornet, Falcon (Joaquin Torres), and many other characters, before becoming the Superior Carnage in the comic-book series of the same name.

 Dr. Karl Malus / Superior Carnage was included as a playable character in the video game Spider-Man Unlimited, and appeared in the second season of the Marvel Cinematic Universe (MCU) television series Jessica Jones, portrayed by Callum Keith Rennie.

 Publication history

 Malus first appeared in Spider-Woman #30 (Sept.
 1980) and was created by Michael Fleisher, Steve Leialoha and Jim Mooney.
 He was featured several times opposite of Captain America and Sam Wilson as Captain America.
 He was also briefly a member of the Frightful Four, before becoming the Superior Carnage in the 2013–14 comic-book series of the same name.